-Example: In the popular binge worthy TV series Breaking Bad, Walter White begins as a nerdy, naïve, kind, and thoughtful high school science teacher who learns he has cancer.
+- In the binge worthy TV series Breaking Bad, Walter White begins as a nerdy, naïve, kind, and thoughtful high school science teacher who learns he has cancer.

-Out of desperation, because his insurance won’t cover enough of his treatment to keep from bankrupting him, he uses his skills to develop and sell quality methamphetamine, which allows him to afford the treatments and dig his family out of a financial hole.
+Out of desperation, because his insurance won’t cover enough of his treatment to keep from bankrupting him, he uses his skills to develop and sell quality methamphetamine, which allows him to dig his family out of a financial hole.

-Even after he finds his cancer is in remission, he embraces the illegal drug culture and in the end destroys his own life, his family, and many other lives.
+Even after his cancer is in remission, he embraces the illegal drug culture and in the end destroys his own life, his family, and many other lives.

-Too many writers reserve this wholly unacceptable approach for orbital characters or for main characters who may influence the world but remain personally unchanged.
+Too many writers reserve this wholly unacceptable approach for orbital characters or for main characters who may influence the story but remain personally unchanged.

-Examples: Often superheroes appear to have flat character arcs.
-But this is also a mistake.
-It proves much more interesting when even a lead character with superpowers faces a personal crisis and initially makes bad choices.
+Often superheroes appear to have flat character arcs.
+But this can also be a mistake.
+It proves much more interesting when even a superhero faces a personal crisis and makes bad choices.

-Maybe he responds out of pique or jealousy and must change his ways before succeeding.
+Maybe he responds out of pique or jealousy and must change his ways.